top of page

 CONTINENT: Europe

-Calvarius is a styracosternan ornithopod from the Late Cretaceous of Spain.
-The name alludes to its chronostratigraphic proximity to the extinction event that wiped out the non-avian dinosaurs at the end of the Cretaceous.
-The highly modified metatarsal that Calvarius is known from shows an example of convergent evolution, as it is more similar to non-iguanodontian ornithopods than to other styracosternans.
-It is thought that this is due to fulfilling a niche in its island habitat, resulting in Calvarius becoming a small-bodied animal, capable of rapid locomotion.
+Calvarius is an ornithopod from the Late Cretaceous of Spain.
+The modified metatarsal that it is known from shows convergent evolution, resembling those of non-iguanodontian ornithopods more than closer relatives.
+This is likely due to fulfilling its island habitat niche, resulting in Calvarius becoming a small-bodied animal, capable of rapid locomotion.

 Calvarius is an ornithopod.
 Ornithopoda is a clade of ornithischian dinosaurs that started out as small, bipedal running grazers and grew in size and numbers until they became one of the most successful groups of herbivores in the Cretaceous.
 They dominated the North American continent, then spread to Asia and eventually the southern hemisphere toward the end of the Cretaceous.
 Their major evolutionary advantage was their batteries of teeth, which allowed them to process vegetation in an extremely efficient way.
 Ornithopods were a diverse group, and included the hadrosaurs, which continued to dominate until the Cretaceous–Paleogene extinction event, which wiped out all non-avian dinosaurs.